 Although the reviewer may be driving the process, the employee should be equally prepared for the annual discussion.
 Both parties should:

-Keep notes all year to remind themselves of the successes and failures through the year
+- Keep notes all year to remind themselves of the successes, non-performance, challenges and learnings throughout the year

 Additional tips for the reviewer

-Avoid surprises!
+- Avoid surprises!
 Any situation affecting performance should be mentioned or discussed when it happens.
-This includes congratulations on successes and debriefs on challenges and failures
+This includes congratulations on successes and debriefs on challenges and non-performance

-Allocate enough time to have a thorough discussion
+- Allocate enough time to have a thorough and focused discussion

 Additional tips for the employee

 - Take an active role in the review process